HOW CAN I HELP?

 * * *

-Cassandra Huneke is the Special Events Coordinator for EAC Network.
+Cassandra Huneke was the Special Events Coordinator for EAC Network.
 She graduated from Stony Brook University with a B.A. in English and is currently completing her Master’s Degree in Media Studies at The New School University in New York City.